stalniy/grid/README.md

 ## Getting started

 First of all specify grid in your Gemfile and run `bundle install`.
-After gem is installed you need to run `rails generate grid:install`.
+After gem is installed you need to run `rails generate the_grid:install`.
 This will generate grid initializer file with basic configuration.

 ## Usage